mtellect/Sew4me/README.md

-# sow4me
+# sew4me

-A new Flutter application.
+A new Flutter based app that enables users to sew and customize their cloths via mobile without the need to visit a tailor.

 ## Getting Started